 The job holder may additionally lead on practice and service developments.
 The job holder is required to demonstrate clinical and practice expertise via interventions, supervision and modelling good practice.

-To support improving workforce knowledge and practice through the contribution to a CMHT education and training programme across the community teams within Bolton
+To support improving workforce knowledge and practice through the contribution to our wider partner agencies education and training programme across the community teams within Bolton and Wigan in relation to eating disorders

 To participate in the BOC/BOS on Call rota